 - A topic that is interesting for your employees

-In principle, phishing is not a technical attack, but an attack on the weakest link in the chain of (almost) every security system.
+In principle, phishing is not a technical attack, but an attack on the weakest link in the chain of (almost) every security concept.

 An attack on people.

-Assuming I don't know anything except the name of your company, I naturally first go to the website, read, and learn everything there is to know.
-Above all, I am interested in e-mail addresses and contact information of your IT department.
-Because in the coming attack, I want to send a fake email to as many employees as possible (whose e-mail addresses I need) while avoiding as much as possible sending it to the IT staff as well.
+Assuming I don't know anything except the name of your company, I naturally first go to the website, read and learn everything there is to learn.
+Above all, I am interested in e-mail addresses and contact persons of your IT.
+Because in the following attack, I want to send a fake email to as many employees as possible (whose addresses I need) while avoiding as much as possible sending it to the IT as well.

 Email addresses: The "capital" of a phishing attack.

-Once I find a few email addresses, I identify the pattern.
-For example, "firstname.lastname@example.org".
-So I try to interpret the logic of how the employee's email address can be deduced from their name.
+Once I find a few email addresses, I derive the pattern.
+For example, "firstname.lastname@example.org" So I try to discoer the logic of how the employee's email address can be deduced from their name.

 Then I'm off to the Internet again - this time to the social networks.
-I'm not talking about sites like Facebook and Instagram.
-LinkedIn is much more interesting.
+I'm not talking about the "evil" players like Facebook & Co.
+XING and LinkedIn are much more interesting.